virtualdc/simple-linux-loader/README.markdown

 All code (excluding bioscall and entry point, of course) are running in 32-bit protected mode and are written in C.

+Stage 2 uses same stack area as stage1, but it grows to 0x0500 ..
+0x0FFF
+(2.7kb) since stage1 and it's blocklist buffer are no longer required.

 At first step, stage2 loads first sector of kernel's real mode part and looks how many sectors that part occupies.
 Next, stage2 loads remaining sectors